No racing experience is necessary!

-We have space for fourteen sailors, aged 11-17 years.
-For a monthly fee of $250, they'll train in a Club 420 or RS Feva dinghy for three evenings per week, which includes coaching and practical experience in conjunction with our Wednesday night club racing.
+For sailors aged 13-17 years.
+For a monthly fee of $250, they'll train in a Laser, Club 420, or RS Feva dinghy for three evenings per week, which includes coaching and practical experience in conjunction with our Wednesday night club racing.
 This is a sport in which boys and girls can be equally competitive.

-The program will run from April to October, with training taking place on all Monday, Wednesday, and Friday evenings.
-Information and any changes or updates made to the schedule will be shared with race team sailors and parents via TeamSnap.
+The program runs year-round (even through the winter), with training taking place on all Monday, Wednesday, and Friday evenings from March-November, and on one weeknight and one weekend day from December-February.
+Information and any changes or updates made to the schedule will be shared with race team sailors and parents via TeamSnap or email.

 In addition to regattas, sailors will also be able to participate in training camps with other teams from the Lower Mainland.
 Dates and locations for these camps will be communicated once they have been finalized.

-Our program is able to accommodate and develop sailors of all skill levels, from sailors new to racing to seasoned racers.
+Our program is able to accommodate and develop sailors new to racing to seasoned racers.
+Skill level is min CANSail 2 or a referral from an SSC Instructor. .
 Through participation in weekly sessions of coached racing and training, sailors will build skill and confidence and develop as individuals and as a race team.

-Sailors will be sailing in club-owned C420s and RS Fevas, but will be responsible for providing their own personal sailing gear.
+Sailors will be sailing in club-owned C420s, RS Fevas, and Lasers but will be responsible for providing their own personal sailing gear.
 This will include PFD, whistle, booties, and sailing gloves.
 We would also recommend a wetsuit, fleece, and spray top for cooler weather.
 Sailors may be held from participation in training sessions if their gear is not appropriate for the conditions.